Come experience our 'Halotherapy Himalayan Salt Room'

 Halotherapy began in the early 1800's in Europe when a doctor noticed that the people working the salt mines rarely had any respiratory issues and also appeared to have younger looking skin.
 After this discovery, the first modern salt health spa in a salt mine was opened in Poland in 1839.

 What type of respiratory conditions can be helped with Halotherapy?

 Halotherapy benefits adults and children as well as pets.
 It's natural and safe with no side effects.
-By using Halotherapy on a regular basis you can help conditions such as:
+Using Halotherapy on a regular basis has been shown to help conditions such as:

 - Asthma -chronic bronchitis -coughs and colds -emphysema

-- sinus infecions/sinusitis -COPD -cystic fibrosis -allergies/hay fever
+- sinus infections/sinusitis -COPD -cystic fibrosis -allergies/hay fever

 - ear infections - snoring problems

 In addition to helping with respiratory conditions, Dry salt therapy has been shown to be beneficial for skin issues such as acne, psoriasis, and eczema.

 One added benefit of this amazing natural therapy is that is also helps reduce stress, anxiety and fatigue.

 Grab some friends and share this amazing therapy with them!